gleanwork/open-api/README.md

 # OpenAPI Preprocessor

-Preprocesses our OpenAPI specs to prepare them for geneation via Speakeasy (our API client library generator).
+Preprocesses our OpenAPI specs to prepare them for generation via Speakeasy (our API client library generator).

 ## Spec Directories